 Closed season: Yes.
-During the closed season, fishers must not take or possess salmonids
+During the closed season, fishers must not take or possess salmonids in these rivers and streams

 Mitta Mitta River (upstream of Lake Dartmouth)

 Closed season: Yes.
 During the closed season, fishers must not take or possess salmonids in these rivers and streams.